bart-jansen/automated_appgw_encryption/ApplicationGateway/README.md

 # Setup Application Gateway
-Follow the instructions below to setup an Application Gateway in Azure with an NGINX-based virtual machine scale set
+Follow the instructions below to setup an Application Gateway in Azure with an NGINX-based virtual machine scale set, more detailed information can be found [here](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-create-vmss-cli).

 ## Deploy resources
 ### Create resource group